iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## Provided hashes are not valid: []

-This error message is produced by the IOTA node that the `iota_client::Client` object is connected to.

 You may see this error if the Channels messages are sent in an inconsistent bundle.

-This is a bug in the Rust client library.
-You can track this bug on [GitHub](https://github.com/iotaledger/streams/issues/10).

 If you see this message please reach out to us in the #streams-discussion on [Discord](https://discord.iota.org/).

 ## No Author's MSS public key found

-This error message is produced by the Channels application.

 You may see this error when trying to unwrap a message that relies on information in an `Announce` message.